-Techniques Investigation Project Test Description An investigation assesses students' abilities to collect and draw conclusions about primary and secondary sources.
+Techniques Investigation Project Test Description An investigation assesses students' abilities to locate, collect, evaluate and draw conclusions about primary and secondary sources.
 A project assesses students' responses to a single task, stimulus, question, situation or scenario that gives students authentic opportunities to demonstrate their civics and citizenship knowledge, understanding and skills.
 A test assesses students' responses that are produced independently, under supervised conditions and in a set timeframe.
 A test ensures student authorship.
-An investigation requires students to use the data or information they have been given and the knowledge they currently have.
-Students: examine a question or topic with regard to Australia's political and legal systems distinguish between facts and opinions, identify points of view and draw conclusions present ideas and conclusions.
+An investigation requires students to locate and use evidence that goes beyond the data or information they have been given and the knowledge they currently have.
+Students: • examine and/or evaluate a question or topic with regard to Australia's political and legal systems • examine sources to determine origin and purpose and identify different points of view • develop and present ideas, findings, conclusions and viewpoints that incorporate sources (Year 6).
+Research conventions must be followed, e.g. acknowledging sources, regardless of the presentation format.
 A project requires students to demonstrate their knowledge, understanding and skills relating to civics and citizenship concepts in authentic, and/or real-world opportunities.
-A project consists of at least two components drawn from: practical written spoken.
+A project consists of at least two components drawn from: • practical • written • spoken.
 A test requires students to respond to one or more assessment items.
 These items are based on questions or tasks that are typically unseen.
 Questions or tasks may be based on stimulus material.

-Formats (examples only) Formats include: written written response that answer a research question inquiry report spoken/signed or multimodal speech with notes webpage.
-Formats include: • written - brochure - report (inquiry) • spoken/signed or multimodal - formal speech - slideshow - webpage • practical - chart, e.g. flow diagram - role play, e.g. demonstrating voting Formats include: short response items single-word, true/false, multiple choice, cloze exercises or sentence answers sentence responses that define terms and give explanations and examples of these terms paragraph/s response, e.g. comparing viewpoints and consequences response to stimulus.
+Techniques Investigation Project Test Formats (examples only) Formats include: • written - written response that answers a research question - inquiry report • spoken/signed or multimodal - argumentative or persuasive speech - speech with notes - debate - podcast - webpage.
+Formats include: written brochure article report (inquiry) spoken/signed or multimodal interview formal speech slideshow podcast webpage practical chart, e.g. flow diagram roleplay, e.g. demonstrating voting procedures analysis of polls/surveys action plan.
+Formats include: • short response items - single-word, true/false, multiple choice, cloze exercises or sentence answers - sentence responses that define terms and give explanations and examples of these terms - paragraph/s response, e.g. comparing viewpoints and consequences • response to stimulus.
+Conditions Suggested length: • written responses 100-200 words • spoken/signed or multimodal responses up to 1 minute.
+Suggested length: • written responses 100-200 words • spoken/signed or multimodal responses up to 1 minute.
+Suggested time: • up to 60 minutes, plus 10 minutes perusal.
+Suggested length: • 100-200 words.

-Techniques Investigation Project Test

-procedures - analysis of polls/surveys.

-Conditions Suggested length: written responses 50-100 words spoken/signed or multimodal responses up to 1 minute.
-Suggested length: written responses 50-100 words spoken/signed or multimodal responses up to 1 minute.
-Suggested time: • up to 40 minutes, plus 10 minutes perusal.
-Suggested length: • 50-100 words.